OneEastside Small Business Advising Program

 Are you an East King County small business owner with questions about your operations, long-term goals, profitability, or navigating unforeseen challenges?

-• Access to business resources, state networks, and funding resources to assist with leases, customer and employee retention, and business continuity
+Our OneEastside staff can help you with access to business resources, state networks, and funding resources to assist with leases, customer and employee retention, and business continuity.

 Small Business Mentoring with SCORE